 PMMA Penis Enlargement

-Regardless of risk, penile dysmorphic disorder has driven some men to get inadvisable penis enlargement using PMMA injected into their penis in Tijuana, Mexico or Rio de Janeiro, Brazil.
+Regardless of risk, penile dysmorphic disorder has driven some men to get inadvisable penis enlargement using PMMA injected into their penis in Mexico, Brazil and other places.

 Although it has supposedly been “in common medical use for half a century”, a Google search will result in no clear definition and no other medical use.